Our Simple Diamond wobbles up

-The simplest kind of Diamond is just a set of 2 crossed sticks of
+The simplest kind of diamond is just a set of two crossed sticks of

 equal length, attached to a diamond shaped sail.
 With the crossing point